1856 Toronto municipal election

-After the election, John Beverley Robinson a member of the family compact and strong supporter of the railroads was elected mayor by City Council, beating John Hutchison a Toronto merchant, who had a reputation for opposing corruption.
+After the election, John Beverley Robinson a member of the family compact and strong supporter of the railroads, was elected Mayor by City Council, beating John Hutchison a Toronto merchant, who had a reputation for opposing corruption.

 Background

 By the standards of 1850s civic politics, where riots disrupted voting in 1855 and 1857, the election of the Council for 1856 was quiet.
 The issues that animated the campaign included awarding a major public works contract to complete The Esplanade, the controversy around establishing Separate Schools for Roman Catholics, and taverns licenses.

 The Esplanade Contract

 In 1853, the City of Toronto passed the Esplanade Act to fill in land along the city's waterfront to provide a route for railways to cross the city and a public promenade along the waterfront.
 The contract was awarded to Gzowski and Company to construct the Esplanade, but multiple issues created a scandal, and in April 1855, City Council voted to annul the contract.
-However, the decision to annul the contract led the Grand Trunk Railway, depending on the waterfront route, to threaten to place its track along Queen Street.
+However, the decision to cancel the contract led the Grand Trunk Railway, depending on the waterfront route, to threaten to place its track along Queen Street.
 This led to numerous public meetings and tremendous public pressure to finish the Esplanade.

-During the election campaign, City Council was negotiating with the Grand Trunk Railway to construct the Esplanade.
-A primary concern was who was obligated to pay for crossings over the rail corridor, the city or the railway.
-A special meeting was called on January 13, 1856, after the election but before the new City Council was sworn in to approve the contract, with the modification that the City was responsible for paying for and building any ramps or bridges over the railway tracks, instead of the Grand Trunk Railway.
+City Council negotiated with the Grand Trunk Railway during the election campaign to construct the Esplanade.
+A primary concern was who was obligated to pay for crossings over the rail corridor, the city, or the railway.
+A special meeting was called on January 13, 1856, after the election but before the new City Council was sworn in to approve the contract, with the modification that the city was responsible for paying for and building any ramps or bridges over the railway tracks, instead of the Grand Trunk Railway.
 Despite the previous controversies, the outgoing City Council approved the contract unanimously.